 Activity Evidence that supports this approach Challenge number(s) addressed Staff training on challenging behaviour and attitudes to learning PP pupils who are unable to take responsibility/ control of their behaviour will have access to learning.
-4 Staff Training on Mental Health and Well-being.
-Senior Leader for Mental Health training (grant) Trauma training We want to ensure that PP who have SEMH are supported successfully in order for them to be able to access their learning.
-1, 4 Improved Oracy - SIP and CDP priority All teachers will be trained in practices that provide opportunities for children to use and apply their Oracy skills and knowledge across the curriculum.
-3 Working with Subject Leaders to improve/ enhance the teaching and learning within every subject. https://sandbox.educationendowmentfoundation.org.uk /education-evidence/teaching-learning-toolkit 2, 4 Targeted Support Quality first teaching with rapid intervention tailored to educational needs will be put in where necessary.
+4 Staff Training on Mental Health and Well-being continues with action plan Mental Health training for children Trauma training ongoing for next We want to ensure that PP who have SEMH are supported successfully in order for them to be able to access their learning.
+1, 4 phase of staff Improved Oracy - SIP and CDP priority All teachers will be trained in practices that provide opportunities for children to use and apply their Oracy skills and knowledge across the curriculum.
+3 Working with Subject Leaders to improve/ enhance the teaching and learning within every subject. https://sandbox.educationendowmentfoundation.o rg.uk /education-evidence/teaching-learning-toolkit 2, 4 Targeted Support Quality first teaching with rapid intervention tailored to educational needs will be put in where necessary.
 2